mockdeep/boon-blog/source/articles/2017-12-13-react-lifecycle-edge-cases.md

 my scratch component for an edit task form, where the scratch key might be something like `editTask-114`, where `114` is the task id.
 When I introduced this edit task form on another page, I ran into an interesting issue.
-The one one the new page has the same key, but when navigating from one page to the other, it tries to create the scratch for the new page before the old one has been removed.
+The one on the new page has the same key, but when navigating from one page to the other, it tries to create the scratch for the new page before the old one has been removed.
 Console logging out revealed the following: